Is the M.F.T. Online Program accredited?

 What is the tuition for Syracuse University?

 Syracuse University’s graduate programs charge per credit hour.
-To see current tuition rates, see the graduate cost of attendance on the Syracuse University website.
+To see current tuition rates, see the Syracuse University graduate cost of attendance.

 Are there any scholarships or Financial Aid options available?